 The distant site is the site where the provider rendering the telehealth service is located.
-Maximum reimbursement to distant site providers shall be the Department's rate for the CPT code for the service rendered.
-The appropriate CPT code must be billed with modifier GT (via interactive audio/video telecommunication systems) and the appropriate Place of Service Code, 02, telehealth.
+Maximum reimbursement to Distant site providers shall be the Department's rate for the CPT code for the service rendered.
+The appropriate CPT code must be billed with modifier GT (via interactive audio/video telecommunication systems).

 Enrolled distant site providers may not seek reimbursement from the Department for their services when the originating site is an encounter clinic.
 The originating site encounter clinic is responsible for reimbursement to the distant site provider.

-Non-enrolled providers rendering services as a distant site provider shall not be eligible for reimbursement from the Department, but may be reimbursed by the originating site provider from their facility fee payment.
+Non enrolled providers rendering services as a distant site provider shall not be eligible for reimbursement from the Department, but may be reimbursed by the originating site provider from their facility fee payment.